mickeystreicher/vedro-hooks/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/vedro-hooks)](https://pypi.org/project/vedro-hooks/)
 [![License](https://img.shields.io/github/license/mickeystreicher/vedro-hooks)](https://github.com/mickeystreicher/vedro-hooks/blob/main/LICENSE)

-`vedro-hooks` is a plugin for the Vedro testing framework that allows you to attach custom hooks to various testing events, such as startup, scenario execution, and cleanup.
+`vedro-hooks` is a plugin for the [Vedro](https://vedro.io) testing framework that allows you to attach custom hooks to various testing events, such as startup, scenario execution, and cleanup.
 This enables you to perform specific actions automatically at different stages of the testing lifecycle.

 ## Installation

-To install `vedro-hooks`, you can use the `vedro plugin install` command:
+To install [vedro-hooks](https://pypi.org/project/vedro-hooks/), you can use the `vedro plugin install` command:

 ```sh
 $ vedro plugin install vedro-hooks